Pizzaface/Alexa-Chromecast-Skill-2.0/README.markdown

 ## FAQ

 ### "No Chromecasts found"
 When the local service starts it searches for ChromeCasts on the network.
 If there are no ChromeCasts found, it will exit.
 To fix this, you must confirm that the ChromeCast is on and working, make sure you can access it from your phone, and make sure that everything is on the same network.
 To debug, a tool to search and list found ChomeCasts is provided at `./search-chromecasts` (make sure to make it executable with `chmod +x ./search-chromecasts`).

+### Local listener fails to subscribe
+If the local listener fails to subscribe (no subscribe messages or an error) then the Chromecasts won;t receive commands from Alexa
+1. Check that there is external access through your firewall to the listener port.
+30000 by default.
+2. Log into the AWS console and check the SNS topic is setup, and check the Cloud Watch logs for your the lambda function for any errors.

+### Alexa had an error launching the skill or processing a command
+1. Try redeploying the lambda skill. `./aws-update-lambda.sh`
+2. If that didn't work go to the AWS Console and check the CloudWatch logs associated with the lambda function

+### Alexa accepted the command but it didn't seem to work
+1. Check the local listener output, it should show the received command and any error that was encountered
+2. To check the docker service logs run something like `docker logs alexa_chromecast --since=30m`, which shows the logs for the last 30 minutes